-An ITAM tool like InvGate Insight simplifies and automates this to a large extent.
+In this sense, InvGate Insight simplifies and automates it to a large extent.
 It can find all the assets in your network and information like vendor details, last security patch, and more.
 It can also continually update this inventory with little intervention from your end.

 Organizations can configure their IT asset policy within the ITAM tool and ensure that the team is alerted in case of any deviations.